 XML is Key

-The XML initiative involves three major components: an object-oriented data model, a data dictionary and XML schema specification.
-The data model and dictionary are part of common "vocabulary" used by different computer systems to describe data objects to be shared.
-Using these standardized definitions, software scripts automatically translate information as it passes from one system to another.
+The XML initiative involves three major components: an object-oriented data model, a data dictionary, and XML schema specification.
+The data model and dictionary are part of the common "vocabulary" used by different computer systems to describe data objects to be shared.
+By using these standardized definitions, software scripts automatically translate information as it passes from one system to another.

 "By providing a common language and vocabulary, the XML initiative allows agencies to efficiently share data while continuing to maintain their own data and operate their own computer systems," Wandelt explained.
 "This avoids the cost and compatibility issues that would be involved in trying to develop a single unified national network.
 It also provides a foundation that individual agencies can use to develop compatible systems without having to re-invent key elements."

 The standardized data objects were chosen by representatives from the agencies and industry partners that have been working together since March 2001.
 In addition to upgrading the capabilities of the AMBER Alert system, the XML Data Model is used in more than 50 other information-sharing efforts.